 - Defer Student Loans.
 To defer a student loan means to suspend loan payments temporarily.
 There is usually an automatic grace period of six months before you have to start paying back student loans upon graduation.
 However, if you have trouble finding a job, six months may not be enough.
 If you find yourself in this situation, defer your student loans until you have an income.

 - Put Yourself on a Budget.
 One of the best ways to save money is to conserve it by implementing a personal budget.
 Determine the amount of money you have and how much you can spend each month for a specified period of time (perhaps one year).
 Then, limit your spending to that amount of money per month.
 Consider putting away your credit cards and using the envelope budgeting system if you tend to over-spend.
+You can also try using Tiller to manage your budget.
+They will import all your data into a Google spreadsheet and categorize each transaction.

 3. Spend Time Networking